Arthur-Luiz19/Project-Unity---The-King-of-Streets/README.md

 # Controlls
 Moves: Arrow Keys or WASD

-Jump: Key K

-Attack: Key J
+Attack: Key J (four times to complete the combo)

-Pause: Key Esc
+if you die, you can press Key R to Restart, or ESC to back to menu.